+A lifelong entrepreneur and investor, Cuban has started and built multiple industry-changing organizations including Costplusdrugs.com, which sells medications at industry low pricing with total cost transparency, which he founded with Dr. Alex Oshmansky.
 Named a winner of the GQ Men of the Year in 2006 and included in The New York Times Magazine's Year in Ideas, Cuban is recognized as being among the most influential people in both the cable and sports industries.
-He may be best known for his purchase of the Dallas Mavericks on January 4, 2000.
+He may be best known for his purchase of the Dallas Mavericks on Jan.
+4, 2000.
 Under his leadership, the team's home games have become a total entertainment experience.
-Despite initial criticism, he added much more to the usual game-day experience options, like the Mavericks ManiAACs.
-His successful efforts have brought a sense of pride and passion to the fans.